 5.NUTTY FRUITBAG SALAD

 This one’s a simple solution for any meal of the day.
 If you don’t have the time for a three-course meal, this one will satiate your desire for something tasty and relieve your appetite as you work or study.
-Recipe calls for four strawberries, six to ten blackberries, one ½ orange, two handfuls of raisins, one banana and six to eight macadamia nuts.
+The recipe calls for four strawberries, six to ten blackberries, one ½ orange, two handfuls of raisins, one banana and six to eight macadamia nuts.
 Can be served plain or with lemon zest or a light glaze of maple syrup.
 This one is loaded with Magnesium which is good for alleviating stress as well as insomnia.

 Almost everyone loves the staples of Thanksgiving Dinner—cranberry sauce, stuffing, string beans, sweet potatoes and, of course, the proverbial “bird.”
 The good news is, turkey is on the table at number six as it is an awesome source of Vitamin B6.
-This holiday we will pair it with a side of asparagus, a baked potato and a spinach salad with slices of fresh mushroom, brussel sprouts, chick peas and sunflower seeds.
+This holiday we will pair it with a side of asparagus, a baked potato and a spinach salad with slices of fresh mushroom, brussel sprouts, chickpeas and sunflower seeds.

 The chickpeas and asparagus are also sources of B6 while the brussel sprouts provide a helping of Magnesium and the spinach, mushrooms and sunflower seeds give us Selenium, all of which aid in combating irritability and curbing anger.